 I can shut my front door behind me in Amsterdam and 15 hours later enter an hotel room on the other side of the world.
 That never ceases to feel like magic.
 Once I’ve arrived at the destination, I can do whatever I like.
 In many places, I have my favourite cafe, or beauty parlour.
 Sometimes I’ll rent a car with a colleague and, for instance, drive from Los Angeles out to Las Vegas.
 It’s all possible.

-8. Time for a special hobby
+8. Flight Attendant has all the time for a special hobby

 To me, tango is the most beautiful dance in the world.
 But you know what’s even more beautiful?
 Taking tango lessons in Buenos Aires, the birthplace of this marvellous dance.
 Every time I go there, I take my tango shoes, which I bought in San Telmo, naturally (connoisseurs know why). and then I take private lessons with tangocoach Adrian Luna.